projekt202/JsonApiDotNetCore/docs/usage/extensibility/services.md

 ```

 In v3.0 we introduced an extension method that you can use to register a resource service on all of its JsonApiDotNetCore interfaces.
-This is helpful when you implement a subset of the resource interfaces and want to register them all in one go.
+This is helpful when you implement (a subset of) the resource interfaces and want to register them all in one go.

-Note: If you're using service discovery, this happens automatically.
+**Note:** If you're using [auto-discovery](~/usage/resource-graph.md#auto-discovery), this happens automatically.

 ```c#
 public class Startup